 Evergreens are particularly at risk during winter due to their leaves losing more water than other types of trees.
 With all types of trees, especially evergreens, consistent watering is of the utmost importance.
 Water your new trees with an inch of water each week, even after the leaves start falling off the trees.
 You want to continue watering during breaks in rainy weather to give the tree as good of a chance as possible of getting through the winter.

-How to Choose the Perfect Tree
+How to Choose the Best Trees For The Pacific Northwest

 Purchasing a Healthy Specimen